When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Trial Period

-The top layer is made of memory foam, while the transitional and base layers consist of dense polyfoam.
-A soft poly-spandex cover encases the mattress.
+- What It’s Made Of: Top layer of memory foam, transitional and base layers of dense polyfoam, and a soft poly-spandex cover.

 The following ratings show how suitable this mattress is for different sleeping positions and sleeper weights.
 These scores are determined by how well the mattress supports and relieves pressure for each sleeper type.